Demo

 • Evaluate pending grant applications for legal sufficiency, ascertaining whether the Regional Administrator has an adequate basis upon which to make the findings and determinations that are a prerequisite to grant approval.
 Following the execution of grant agreements by FTA's grant recipients, the candidate assists in ensuring proper execution of the projects.

-• Provide legal advice relating to public safety and security of transit agencies in FTA Region 5 or 9, including compliance oversight and enforcement.
+• Provide legal advice relating to public safety and security of transit agencies in FTA Region 5, including compliance oversight and enforcement.

 • Draft legal opinions and perform legal services concerning the negotiation, drafting, execution, and administration of Federal grants, and cooperative agreements regarding various agency programs.
 Timely review of draft environmental documents under the National Environmental Policy Act (NEPA) to ensure supporting documentation is adequate for an administrative record.
 Ensure that agency decisions are supported by adequate administrative records and supporting legal rationale, including compliance with environmental and historic preservation requirements.

-The ideal candidate is one with experience in general law, including the following areas: government contracts, administrative, grants agreements, real property, Federal ethics, and/or environmental law.
+The ideal candidate is the ideal candidate is one with experience in general law, including the following areas: government contracts, administrative, grants agreements, real property, Federal ethics, environmental and/or civil rights law.

 Requirements